 As we drove through this unspoilt landscape the weather was dark and moody, reflecting the tragic past of this route.
 In 1849, during the Great Famine hundreds of starving people were forced to walk from Louisberg to Delphi for assistance.
 Upon arriving they were denied help and many died of starvation by the roadside during the journey.
 As you drive through Doolough pass there is a lay-by and a stone cross memorial remembering those who perished.

 The unplanned stops are often the best, right?!
 As we continued towards Westport the sky started to light up beautifully so I was looking for somewhere to stop and capture some pics of the sunset.
 We were near Louisburgh at that point and ended up following a signpost for Carrowmore beach.
-It was There were only a few people around, including a couple of guys fishing. and together with the stunning sunset, it was an idyllic spot to end the day before heading on to Westport for the evening.
+There were only a few people around, including a couple of guys fishing.
+It turned out to be the perfect spot to watch the sun go down before heading on to Westport for the evening.

 Westport is Mayo’s third largest town.
 It’s a lively town and a great place to stop for a night or two.
 Wander along the tree-lined streets by the Carrowbeg River taking in the Georgian buildings and beautiful stone arch bridges.
 Many of the buildings around town are brightly painted adding to the vibrant atmosphere.
 We stayed at the Mill Times Hotel, a popular choice in the town centre.
-Our room was basic but clean and tidy and the breakfast was good and overall it was amazing value, as we had a deal from LivingSocial.
+Our room was basic but clean and tidy, breakfast was good and overall it was amazing value, thanks to a deal from LivingSocial!
 The staff were all lovely and the location is spot on.
 We had a fantastic meal just around the corner at Sol Rio on Bridge Street and then crossed the road to Matt Molloy’s pub.
 Probably one of the best known pubs in Ireland, there’s live traditional music played here seven nights a week.
 Grab a pint and squeeze yourself into the back room to enjoy the ceol agus craic!

 Mayo – Day 2